PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 ```
 *Non-secure request chain.*

 As you can see, the main advantages of middleware are that we can modularize code, by breaking it down into smaller, specialized classes.
-Due to the fact that each serves a single, usually small, purpose, they can be reasoned with much easier, are more expressive, and easier to test / change / remove.
-None of them know about each other, they all act on the request / response independently, without caring what happens down / up the chain.
+Due to the fact that each serves a single, usually small, purpose, they can be reasoned with much easier, are more expressive, and easier to test/change/remove.
+None of them know about each other, they all act on the request/response independently, without caring what happens down/up the chain.

-The throwing chain follows the exact same path, and, at its core, is very straightforward: if anything throws an error and it is not handled, it will be passed back the request / response chain until a handler is found, or, it will reach the internal catch block (3 in the `extension Droplet: Responder` snippet), where a `Response` is created with a generic error message.
+The throwing chain follows the exact same path, and, at its core, is very straightforward: if anything throws an error and it is not handled, it will be passed back the request/response chain until a handler is found, or, it will reach the internal catch block (3 in the `extension Droplet: Responder` snippet), where a `Response` is created with a generic error message.

 Let us see how one could handle errors.
 First, the most straightforward, in-place handling: